moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 ============

-My position, Lecturer With Potential Security of Employment, is expected to demonstrate effectiveness and impact in three primary aspects which are detailed in the `UCD APM 285`_: *Teaching and Learning*, *Professional Achievements and Activities*, and *University and Public Service*.
+My position, Lecturer With Potential Security of Employment, is expected to demonstrate excellence and impact in three primary aspects which are detailed in the `UCD APM 285`_: *Teaching and Learning*, *Professional Achievements and Activities*, and *University and Public Service*.
 For the time period of **July 1, 2016 to June 30, 2018**, I detail below the activities that have contributed to each of the above three topics.
-I am requesting a 1.5X merit because I believe I have excelled at the standards for both "Teaching and Learning" and "Professional Achievements and Activities" in these ways:
+I am requesting a **1.5X** merit because I believe I have excelled at two of the three aspects in these ways:

 Teaching and Learning
    I have taught 130% more units than has been recommended for the LPSOE